zhangxijing97/diabetes-risk-stratifier/README.md

 ## 🔍 Objective

-To identify individuals at higher risk of diabetes using classification models — a concept aligned with Abacus Health Solutions' focus on proactive risk stratification to reduce healthcare costs and improve patient outcomes.
+To identify individuals at higher risk of diabetes using classification models to reduce healthcare costs and improve patient outcomes.

 ## 📊 Dataset